w3kp/w3kp/README.md

 ### Hi there 👋

+I’m a Software Engineer.
+AWS Certified 3X.
+Technical Partner.
+Born in Manila.
+Has a wide experience in computer science and its practical applications.
+Well-experienced in managing, designing and securing cloud infrastructure with Amazon Web Services and leveraging other tools such as: Docker and Kubernetes.
+10 years of computer programming in various languages such as Ruby on Rails, Elixir, NodeJs, Angular and React but mostly any Javascript.

 <!--
 **w3kp/w3kp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.